Children‘s Book Prize 2021

 Tamsin Rosewell, independent bookseller at Kenilworth Books

-Click here for the 2021 terms and conditions of entry and how to enter.
-Please read them carefully before submitting your entry.
+Please read the How To Enter criteria carefully before submitting your entry.
 Submissions that do not comply fully will not be considered.
 Please note entrants must not have agent representation.

 Questions about entry criteria can be emailed here.